 - Does the candidate possess basic social skills and good manners?

-- Is this person a good cultural fit with our organization and will they make it even better?
+- Is this person a good cultural fit with our organization, and will they make it even better?

 - If it is for a management position or higher, can you see this person as a good role model for younger staff?

-- Do you feel comfortable aligning the future of your company and your own professional destiny with this individual?
+- Do you feel comfortable aligning the future of your company and your professional destiny with this individual?

 Related articles